 8. Just say thank you!

 It’s a simple gesture, but a powerful one.
 Communicate with your employees.
 Let them know when they’ve done a great job, and give thanks for their hard work.
+According to a survey from RewardGetaway done on 1500 employees, up to 75% of the employees agreed a simple “thank you” on good work done will increase their morale and make the employees feel more motivated.

 Whatever you do to honor your employees, make sure it comes from the heart.
 Whether you’re recognizing the work of an individual or the whole team, appreciation only works when it’s sincere.
 Don’t just offer recognition for the sake of morale—offer it for a job well done, and offer it often.
 Giving praise is just what your office needs for a happier, more productive environment.